VonHeikemen/lsp-zero.nvim/doc/md/guides/setup-with-nvim-jdtls.md

   -- Uncomment the line below to enable codelens
   -- enable_codelens(bufnr)

-  -- Uncomment the line below if you have nvim-dap configured -- require('jdtls').setup_dap({hotcodereplace = 'auto'})
+  -- Uncomment the line below if you have `java-debug` installed -- (you'll also need to download the plugin nvim-dap) -- require('jdtls').setup_dap({hotcodereplace = 'auto'})

   -- The following mappings are based on the suggested usage of nvim-jdtls